What is the MBE (Multistate Bar Exam)?

 Who administers the MBE?

 The MBE is administered by the National Conference of Bar Examiners® across 56 U.S. jurisdictions, including states, territories, and the District of Columbia.
 The MBE is offered twice a year: in February and July.
-Due to the 2020 global COVID-19 pandemic, some jurisdictions elected to administer their July MBE in September and October of 2020.

 How does the MBE fit within the bar exam?